Numerical computation of generalized Wasserstein distances with applications to traffic model analysis

 where $I_N$ is the $N\times N$ identity matrix, $\unoN:=(\underbrace{1\ 1\ \cdots \ 1}_{N \text{ times}})$, $\zeroN:=(\underbrace{0\ 0\ \cdots \ 0}_{N \text{ times}})$, $Z_N:=(-1\ \underbrace{0\ 0\ \cdots \ 0}_{N-2 \text{ times}} -1)$, $U_N:=(0\ \underbrace{1\ 1\ \cdots \ 1}_{N-2 \text{ times}}\ 0)$, and $J_N$ is the $(N-2)\times N$ block matrix $[\mathbb{0}_{\!N-2}^\intercal\ I_{N-2}\ \mathbb{0}_{\!N-2}^\intercal]$.

-The PL formulation described above can be reformulated in an almost equivalent form, which is actually more similar to the problem \eqref{hitchcock} and also allows for a nice, further, generalization.
+The LP formulation described above can be slightly generalized to account for the costs of creating/destroying mass at boundaries.
 Still keeping the simplifying assumption \eqref{CBnulle}, the vector $\mathbf x$ of the unknowns is modified adding four new unknowns $M_1^\supply, M_N^\supply, M_1^\demand, M_N^\demand$, corresponding to the masses taken from the left/right boundaries, and the masses brought to the left/right boundaries, respectively.
 Note that these masses are potentially unlimited.
 Moreover, four input parameters $c_1^\supply$, $c_N^\supply$, $c_1^\demand$, $c_N^\demand$ related to the four new unknowns are added.
 For example, the quantity $c_1^\supply M_1^\supply$ will give the cost to create the mass $M_1^\supply$ at the left boundary (N.B., just creating it, not transporting it inside the domain), while the quantity $c_N^\demand M_N^\demand$ will give the cost to destroy the mass $M_N^\demand$ at the right boundary.

 The PL formulation becomes:

 which corresponds to \eqref{PL} with

 and $\mathbf{A}$ is a $2N\times (N^2+4)$ block matrix, obtained from matrix \eqref{def:matrixA} by extending it with four columns.
 The extra columns have a single non-zero element each, namely